nehaljwani/team.exiv2.org/book/IMaEA.md

 I personally found working with the students to be enjoyable and interesting.
 I retired from work in 2014 and returned to England after 15 years in Silicon Valley.
 In 2016, Alison and I had a trip round the world and spent a day with Mahesh in Bangalore and with Tuan in Singapore.
 We were invited to stay with Andreas and his family.
 We subsequently went to Vietnam to attend Tuan's wedding in 2017.

-I started working on Exiv2 to implement GeoTagging.
-As the years have passed, I've explored most of the code.
-I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
-I've done lots of work on the build, test suite and documentation.
-I've talked to users all over the world and closed several hundred issues and feature requests.
-Over the years, I've met users in India, Singapore, Armenia, the USA and the UK.
-I've attended 2 Open-Source Conferences.
-It's been an adventure and mostly rewarding.
-It's remarkable how seldom users express appreciation.

 [TOC](#TOC)
 <div id="2017"/>
-### 2017 - 2020
+### 2017 - Present (2021)

 After v0.26 was released in 2017, Luis and Dan started making contributions.
 They have made many important contributions in the areas of security, test and build.
 In 2019, Kevin joined us.
 He discovered and fixed some security issues.

 The current release of Exiv2 is v0.27.3 and was released on 2020-06-30.
 I hope v0.28 will ship in 2020.
 Further "dot" releases of v0.27 may be published for security fixes in future.

 The Libre Graphics Meeting is scheduled to take place in May 2021 in Rennes, France.
 I intend to conduct a workshop on **Image Metadata _and_ Exiv2 Architecture**.
 This book is being written to be used in that presentation.

+I started working on Exiv2 to implement GeoTagging.
+As the years have passed, I've explored most of the code.
+I've added new capability such as support for ICC profiles, metadata-piping and file-debugging.
+I've done lots of work on the build, test suite and documentation.
+I've talked to users all over the world and closed several hundred issues and feature requests.
+Over the years, I've met users in India, Singapore, Armenia, the USA and the UK.
+I've attended 2 Open-Source Conferences.
+It's been an adventure and mostly rewarding.
+It's remarkable how seldom users express appreciation.

 [TOC](#TOC)
 <div id="current"/>